emorycpa/template-winship-magazine/README.md

 # Emory University - Winship Magazine

-Implementation of Winship Magazine in the Emory Bootstrap 4 standard template.
+Rough sketch of Winship Magazine in the Emory Bootstrap 4 standard template.